MarathonLabs/marathon/docs/docs/cloud.md

 Before initiating the testing process for your iOS application, you’ll need to create two `.app` bundles: one for the application that's being tested, and another for the tests themselves.
 Typically, `debug` variants are utilized for this purpose.

-Imagine that our project is called "Sample".
-For this scenario, the code snippet below demonstrates how the building command should be presented:
+Let's say our project is called "Sample".
+The code snippet below shows how to build the .app bundle:

 ```shell
 # file structure